andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-28-gelfands-algebra-chunk-3-converting-problems-to-algebraic-expressions.md

 E.g. {% m %}3 \times (-5) = -15{% em %} in this case.

 ## Conclusions
-I think I mentioned before, I'm a very visual thinker, and by that I mean I grokk things when I can lay them out as an image and _see_ them.
+{% newthought "I think I mentioned before" %}, I'm a very visual thinker, and by that I mean I grokk things when I can lay them out as an image and _see_ them.
 One thing which got in my way{% sidenote 'sn-id-whaterever' "And also hits me with "noisy" code - I shoud definitely stay away from [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) and [Clojure](https://en.wikipedia.org/wiki/Clojure) it seems..." %} was the proliferation of parentheses.
 I couldn't get rid of them - they were serving a purpose, but just as with getting comfortable with a new language-syntax{% sidenote 'sn-id-whaterever' "[Scala](https://en.wikipedia.org/wiki/Scala_(programming_language)), I'm thinking of you here especially." %} there's nothing quite like just looking at it over and over again, casting your eyes over the cadence of the shapes, and getting comfortable with the flow, repetitions, and echos in them.
 It sounds a bit esoteric, but it helped me.

 The other point I wanted to draw out begins with a question.
 Given all this for something so stupidly simple, it seems fair to ask "why is it not presented like this by Gelfand?
 Why is it instead presented in a way which makes sense as you follow it, but not in a way which you can imagine arriving at yourself?"
 The (I'm sure) would be "for pedagogic purposes".
 Why do I think this?
 Well (a) as I pointed out, it's hard to grokk from the perspective I was coming at it from, but also (b) this section of the book isn't a problem (not even one with a solution which, as Gelfand points out on page one, are the ones to really grasp if you are to follow the chunk-constructing path of the book.)
 His aim here is therefore not to lead you to something in the way the problems-with-solutions do, rather he is just telling you something.